OmDorugade/TryHackMe-Walkthroughs/Bolt CTF/writeup.md

 ```

 ## 7. Set the LHOST, LPORT, RHOST, USERNAME, PASSWORD in msfconsole before running the exploit
+Follow the steps shown in the images but change it according to your `machine ip` :
 <p align="center">
   <img width="903" height="361" alt="image" src="https://github.com/user-attachments/assets/6186e62c-f188-4867-a07d-8825b8d9b24f" />
 </p>

+Then type `exploit` or `run` to start the exploit.

+## 8.